prataplyf/opencv/README.md

+# Installation opencv:
-# Installation opencv, cv stands for computer vision, so here we are installing "open computer vision" libraries from python libraries.
+    : cv stands for computer vision, so here we are installing "open computer vision" libraries from python libraries.
 # pip install opencv-python
-it will install the latest version of python opencv libraries
+    : it will install the latest version of python opencv libraries
 ----------------------------------------------------------------------------------------------